 Sometimes abbreviated as PP or PPT, PowerPoint is a presentation program developed by Microsoft that creates a slide show of important information, charts, and images for a presentation.
-It is most often used for business and school presentations.
+PowerPoint is frequently used for business and school presentations.

 Where do you find or start PowerPoint?

-If you do not have PowerPoint and don't want to purchase Microsoft Office to get it, you can try using Google Slides, which is a free online presentation program similar to PowerPoint.
+If you do not have PowerPoint and don't want to purchase Microsoft Office to get it, you can try using Google Slides, a free online presentation program similar to PowerPoint.

 If PowerPoint is installed on your computer, but you can't find it in your Start menu, use the following steps to launch PowerPoint manually:

 - Click or select the C: drive.
 If Microsoft Office is installed on a drive other than the C: drive, select that drive instead.